eddyyet/Crashes/README.md

 - Bar chart and waffle chart of people involved by injury level
 - Network graph of environemental conditions and injury level, measured by lift ratio
 - Bubble chart of crash forms with image illustration
-- Cobination of heatmap and bubble chart of crash counts and injury rates by time of day and day of week
+- Combination of heatmap and bubble chart of crash counts and injury rates by time of day and day of week

 ## Visit

 Dashboard website: https://????.vercel.app

 ## Local installation